Gur Sidhu

 Gursimran Singh Sidhu (born 11 July 1997) is an Indian singer, rapper, and record producer known for his contributions to Punjabi music and cinema.
 He gained widespread recognition for his unique style, blending rap, hip-hop, and traditional Punjabi sounds.
 Sidhu is best known for his hit songs such as "California Love", "Bamb Aagya", "Vaddi Galbaat", "8 Parche", "Gabhru", "Dekhi Jau", "Ashke Ashke", and "Taakre", among many others.

 Early life and education

 Gursimran Singh Sidhu was born on 11 July 1997 in the village of Chak Fateh Singh Wala, located in the Bathinda district of Punjab, India, to a Jat Sikh family.
 His father, Sukhbir Singh Sidhu, was also a Punjabi singer, which influenced Gursimran's early interest in music.

-Sidhu attended Mahindra Public School and graduated with a high school diploma in 2014.
-Following his graduation, he adopted the stage name Gur Sidhu, which later became widely recognized in the Punjabi music industry.

-After completing his high school education, Sidhu moved to Brampton, Ontario, Canada, to pursue further studies as an international student.
-He enrolled at Sheridan College, where he continued his academic pursuits while also beginning to focus more on his musical career.